ujaehrig/oauth2/topics/02-introduction/PITCHME.md

 # Why?

 @ul
-- Distributed systems need a security layer @note[no single security context like in a monolith, making sure only allowed services can access each other]
+- Distributed systems also need a security layer @note[no single security context like in a monolith, making sure only allowed services can access each other]
 - A standardized (RFC6749) framework
 @ulend

 +++